cogcommscience-lab/movie_selection/README.md

 Input file is raw data files collected from Qualtrics and Pavlovia.
 The code pre-processes the raw data into csv files for study 1 and study 2.
-It also includes an R-script for the induction check, including the plot and ANOVA testing.
+It also includes an R-script for the induction check & stimulus check, including the plot and ANOVA testing.

 ### Step 2 (study 1) & 4 (study 2) Model fitting
 *Jupyter Notebook*